xmos/lib_sdram/README.rst

   * Configurability of:

-     - SDRAM geometry
+     - SDRAM capacity
-     - clock rate
+     - clock rate (62.5 to 25MHz steps are provided)
      - refresh properties
   * Supports:

-     - read
+     - read of 32b long words
-     - write
+     - write of 32b long words
      - one or more clients
      - asynchronous command decoupling with a command queue of length 8 for each client
      - refresh handled by the SDRAM component itself
   * Requires a single core for the server
+  * Requires 500MHz core clock operation

 Components
 ...........